-The principal subsidiaries of AIL headquartered in the UK include: AmTrust Europe Limited (AEL), Motors Insurance Company Limited (MICL) and AMT Mortgage Insurance Limited (AMIL), as well as the Lloyd's platform of AmTrust which includes four Corporate Capital Vehicles (CCVs).
+The principal subsidiaries of AIL headquartered in the UK include AmTrust Europe Limited (AEL), Motors Insurance Company Limited (MICL) and AMT Mortgage Insurance Limited (AMIL), as well as the Lloyd's platform of AmTrust which includes four Corporate Capital Vehicles (CCVs).
 Under Solvency II, the Lloyd's CCVs are not deemed insurance companies and are therefore not consolidated within the AIL Group as with the regulated insurance entities.
-This is further explained in Section D. AIL also owns a number of administrators in the EU and Asia.
+Instead, these entities are brought into the AIL Group under the adjusted equity method.
+This means that the underlying results and risk exposures of the Lloyd's businesses are brought in through a single line item called "Holdings in related undertakings, including participations", rather than on a line-by-line fully consolidated basis.
+This is further explained in Section D. AIL also owns a number of intermediaries in the EU and Asia.